-NAESB does not warrant or guarantee that the holder of the certificate complies with the WEQ-015, WEQ-021, REQ.13, and REQ.19 standards, perform as intended, or comply with representations made by the holder of the certificate.
+NAESB does not warrant or guarantee that the products or services of the holder of the certificate comply with the WEQ-015, WEQ-021, REQ.13, and REQ.19 standards, perform as intended, or comply with representations made by the holder of the certificate.

 The holder of the certificate is not required to be a member of NAESB, but must possess a current and legal copy of relevant NAESB standards.